State-Estimation/All-Kalman-Filters-for-Quadruped-Robots/README.md

-KF has two version: 1: no velocity messurement; 2: position and velocity mesurememts.
+KF has two versions: 1: no velocity messurement; 2: position and velocity mesurememts.